Show Me Love (film): Critical and commercial response

-Fucking Åmål received the highest audience figures for a Swedish film in 1998–9, with a total audience of 867,576 and a total audience for the whole of Europe of 2,100,000.
-Some reports outside Sweden stated that in Sweden the film had outgrossed the Hollywood film Titanic.
+Fucking Åmål received the highest audience figures for a Swedish film in 1998–9, with a total audience of 867,576 and a total audience for the whole of Europe of 2.1 million.
+It grossed $6.5 million in Sweden and $3 million in Norway.
+Some international reports stated that the film had outgrossed the Hollywood film Titanic in Sweden.
 In fact, Titanic had over twice as many viewers as Show Me Love in Sweden in 1998.

-Based on 43 reviews collected by the film review aggregator Rotten Tomatoes, 91% of critics gave Show Me Love a positive review.
+Show Me Love has an approval rating of 91% on review aggregator website Rotten Tomatoes, based on 44 reviews, and an average rating of 7.5/10.
+The website's critical consensus states: "A naturalistic depiction of teenage life, Show Me Love has a charming, authentic feel".
+Metacritic assigned the film a weighted average score of 73 out of 100, based on 17 critics, indicating "generally favorable reviews".
 It is among the top ten of the British Film Institute list of the 50 films you should see by the age of 14.

 The film received consistently good reviews, including the realism and credibility of its portrayal of what it is like to be a teenager in a small town in the 1990s.
 In addition, the efforts of the young actors were praised.
 Jan-Olov Andersson at Aftonbladet felt that Dahlström's and Liljeberg's imaginative appearance and interaction was "sensationally credible", and Bo Ludvigsson at Svenska Dagbladet wrote that it was "a warm, strong and confident film about the courage to be human".
 Ludvigsson also believed that Fucking Åmål, with its storytelling drive, leave and authenticity, was well above most of the Swedish films of recent years.
 Anders Hansson at Göteborgs-Posten thought that director Moodysson with fairly ordinary elements created "a film with unusual rise".

-Autostraddle placed it at number one on its "Top 10 Best Lesbian Movies" list.
+Autostraddle placed it at number 20 on its "Top 100 Best Lesbian Movies" list.